EECS-6414/ARS-AuthorBased/README.md

 - The second will ask if you would like to input a name.
 If you choose to, and the name is present in the current data, then a top 5 list of app recommendations will be displayed in the terminal.

+## Negative Sentiment Analysis

+We also added a program to measure how author sentiment grows more negative based on author activity.